Russia says Syria peace talks unlikely before October

 "It (the peace conference) is unlikely to happen in September because there are different events, including the 'ministerial week' at the U.N.
 General Assembly," Gatilov told Interfax news agency.

-"We are for it happening as soon as possible, but we need to be realistic about circumstances which could affect the forum."
+"We are for it happening as soon as possible, but we need to be realistic about circumstances which could effect the forum."

 Russian and U.S. officials agreed last week that the long-delayed conference should take place as soon as possible, but offered no concrete plan to bring the warring sides to the table.